VodopaDev/CS401-Chicago-Crime-Analysis/README.md

 * Write a final conclusion.

 ## Who work on what ?
-Nicolas: Clean the dataset and work on the data story
+Nicolas: Cleaned the dataset and worked on the data story
 Vincent: Worked on the seperation between franchise and individuals
 Haeuun: Worked on the mapping of the statitics factors based on ZIP, Wards, ....
-Florian : Work on the comparison between the franchises
+Florian : Worked on the comparison between the franchises